Show All Answers

 Jury service is a civil obligation.
 Jurors are an extremely important part of the judicial system.
 Without your service, justice would not be properly served.

 However, it is understandable that sometimes we are summoned at the most impossible time.
-Rest assured that our Jury Coordinator, email Cheryl Pyktel, works very hard to help accommodate your schedule so you may fulfill your obligation.
+Rest assured that our Jury Coordinator, email Renee Foster, works very hard to help accommodate your schedule so you may fulfill your obligation.
 Requests for excusal on specific conflict days are almost always honored.

 Your employer can't fire, demote, or otherwise penalize you for missing work while performing jury service.
 Many employers will continue to pay your salary while you are in jury service.
 Contact your employer to find out what the policy is at your job.

-You will be reimbursed $30 per day for attendance for each day you must report to the courthouse.
+You will be reimbursed $50 per day for attendance for each day you must report to the courthouse.
 This amount is set by the state legislature and is in consideration of your travel and meal expenses.
-You are not required to report your juror pay as income on your tax return.

 Spotsylvania County Jurors are expected to serve for a one month term.
 Although you are part of the jury pool for one month, in actuality you will most likely report just one or two days and sometimes not at all.